TrellixVulnTeam/rpOptBioDes_QP58/README.md

-# Galaxy rpCofactors
+# Galaxy rpOptBioDes

-Galaxy tool that reads the output of RP2paths (link to the project), parses it, and adds the missing cofactors from mono-component reactions compared with the original reactions from wich the reaction rule is generated from.
-The output of the tool is a tar.xz file with each generated pathways (and sub-pathways) generated into an individual SBML files.
+Galaxy RP implementation of the OptBioDes tool by Pablo Carbonell

 ## Getting Started